View pricing for instance types on CoreWeave’s pricing page.

 Control Plane Node Pool (deprecated)

-Older clusters created before July 7, 2025 were provisioned with acpu-control-plane Node Pool, used for CKS-managed components.
-Newer clusters do not have this Node Pool.
-The components are now managed out-of-band by the CKS Control Plane.
+CoreWeave provisioned clusters created before July 7, 2025 with acpu-control-plane Node Pool for CKS-managed components.
+Clusters created after this date don’t have this Node Pool.
+The CKS Control Plane now manages the components out-of-band.
 See the Control Plane Node Pool release notes for more information.